sukilau/Ziff-deep-learning/2-CIFAR10-data-generator/README.md

-# Convolutional Neural Network trained on CIFAR-10 - Image Augmentation
+# Convolutional Neural Network trained on CIFAR-10 - Image Augmentation using Histogram Equalization

 ## What is in this repo